Key Layers, Sources, and How to Interpret Them

 Data is computed for seven statistical ensembles (1st, 5th, 17th, 50th, 83rd, 95th, and 99th percentiles) at two key timeframes: 2050 and 2100.
 The projections stem from the LISCOAST project, a comprehensive study of coastal dynamics under climate change.

-How to Use the Shoreline Change Data
+How to Use the CoasTER database

 Why Is This Data Important?